Electron-x/BmpHeaderViewer/bmpsuite/Readme.md

 ## Additional Images

 The BMP Suite is a great collection.
 However, some useful variants are missing (especially for Windows developers).
-Therefore, the following files have been added using a modified bmpsuite.c:
+Therefore, the following additional images were created with a [modified](https://github.com/Electron-x/bmpsuite) bmpsuite.c:

 `x/msvideo1.bmp`
 `x/cinepak.bmp`